Andoque language

 Andoque is a language spoken by a few hundred Andoque people in Colombia, and is in decline.
 There were 10,000 speakers in 1908, down to 370 a century later, of which at most 50 are monolingual.
-The remaining speakers live in the area of the Anduche River, downstream from Araracuara, Solano, Caquetá, Colombia; the language is no longer spoken in Peru.
+The remaining speakers live in four residential areas in the region of the Anduche River, downstream from Araracuara, Solano, Caquetá, Colombia; the language is no longer spoken in Peru.
 Most speakers shifted to Spanish.

 Classification

 Andoque may be related to the extinct Urequena language (also Urekena or Arequena) which is known only from a single 19th century wordlist.

 Kaufman's (2007) Bora–Witótoan stock includes Andoque in the Witótoan family, but other linguists, such as Richard Aschmann, consider Andoque an isolate.

 Phonology

 Andoque has been analyzed to have the lowest consonant-to-vowel ratio of any language in the world, with ten consonants and nine vowel qualities.
 However, other studies (see below) have reported other numbers of consonants and vowels.